prs-016/IDX-Exchange-NLP/README.md

 submitted as coursework for the internship program and is maintained individually, in accordance with the program's repository guidelines.

-## About the Program

-IDX Exchange runs a 12-week internship program across several tracks — NLP, Data Science, SDE, Agentic AI, Data Analyst, and AWS Cloud.
-Each track works with real MLS (Multiple Listing Service) data sourced from CRMLS (California Regional MLS) and builds a production-oriented system over the course of the internship, culminating in a final presentation and technical defense.

 ## Project Goal

 The goal of this project is to design and build a **Real Estate Listing